terrierteam/ir_measures/docs/getting-started.rst

         {'query_id': "Q1", 'doc_id': "D0", 'relevance': 0},
         {'query_id': "Q1", 'doc_id': "D3", 'relevance': 2},
     ])

+Dataframes support an optional fourth parameter, ``iteration``.
+This is the source of the subtopic ID used for diversity measures (name matches TREC conventions).

 If your dataframe has columns named something else, you can always map them with the ``rename`` function.
 For instance, if your dataframe has the columns ``qid``, ``docno``, and ``label``, you can